-The DoD Product Support Manager (PSM) Guidebook, a Best Practice, stresses proper early planning for Life-Cycle Logistics which corresponds to early planning for manufacturing activities.
-The relationship of assessments of manufacturing readiness using MRL criteria to Product Support Decision Points or activities begins in the Pre-Material Solution Analysis phase.
-The DoD PSM Guidebook stresses the use of Sustainment Maturity Levels (SMLs) to identify decisions/activities for Product Support.
+The DoD Product Support Manager (PSM) Guidebook, another "best practice", stresses proper early planning for Life-Cycle Logistics which corresponds to early planning for manufacturing activities.
+The relationship of MRL Assessments using MRL criteria to Product Support Decision Points or activities begins in the Pre-Material Solution Analysis phase.
+The DoD PSM Guidebook stresses the use of Sustainment Maturity Levels (SML) to identify decisions/activities for Product Support.
 SMLs have a direct correlation to MRL criteria as depicted in figure 8.1.